 What classes are offered?

-We offer various levels from Beginner to Advanced.
-All new students will take a placement test at the start of their first semester to determine the appropriate level.
+We offer various levels from Intermediate to Advanced.
+All new students will take a placement test at the beginning of their first semester to determine their appropriate level of classes.
 For more information, click here.

 How much does the program cost?